raraz15/neural-music-fp/README.md

 ## Dataset

-For music, we use the FMA dataset, for audio degradation we use multiple datasets.
-You should download and process them by following the steps in `dataset_creation/README`.
+For music, we use the [FMA dataset](https://github.com/mdeff/fma), for audio degradation we use multiple datasets.
+The details of the dataset and the steps to reproduce it is provided in `dataset_creation/README`.

-*NOTE*: coming soon...

 ## Download Pre-trained Fingerprinters